xtrone88/vesta-rental-mockup/docs/backend_spec.md

     1. Email

        1. Post signup email.
        1. High bidder lost email.
-(Sent when a user is no longer the high bidder)
+(Sent when a user is no longer the high bidder, happens immediately so user can bid again)
        1. Post auction won email.
+       1. Pre - Stay email (1 day before stay send at 9am CST)

     1. Guesty Integration:
        1. Should be able to sync properties with [Guesty](https://docs.guesty.com/) with a command and cron job occurring hourly
-       1. Book on guesty post auction
+       1. Add Booking on guesty post auction using the create reservation api https://docs.guesty.com/#create-a-reservation
     1. Stripe
        1. Should Immediately charge the card upon auction ending.